Community Supported Agriculture

 Welcome to our Community-Supported Agriculture (CSA) program!
-We are proud to be piloting an alternative socioeconomic model of growing and consuming that allows for a meaningful connection between farmers and consumers from June 15th till September 15th.
+Jibal is proud to have piloted an alternative socioeconomic model of growing and consuming that allows for a meaningful connection between farmers and consumers from June 16th 2023 till September 16th 2023.

 What is Community Supported Agriculture?